 a) Credit Score: While credit requirements may vary, having a higher credit score will help secure a lower interest rate on your auto loan.

-b) Employment and Income Verification: Having consistent income and employment history is crucial.
+b) Employment and Income Verification: Having a consistent income and employment history is crucial.
 Lenders often request documentation such as pay stubs or tax returns.

 c) Down Payment: The amount of down payment required depends on several factors, including the lender, the car's cost, and your credit history.